 We have a profit sharing retirement plan for our employees that is qualified under Section 401(k) of the Internal Revenue Code.
 Annual matching contributions are made based on a percentage of eligible employee compensation deferrals.
 The contribution has historically been made with the issuance of Common stock to the plan on behalf of our employees.
-For the years ended December 31, 2017, 2016 and 2015, we issued 16,389, 20,045 and 18,343 shares of Common stock, respectively, to the plan, representing the Common stock discretionary matching contribution of \$2,428, \$2,348 and \$1,963, respectively.
+For the years ended December 31, 2018, 2017 and 2016, we issued 17,318, 16,389 and 20,045 shares of Common stock, respectively, to the plan, representing the Common stock discretionary matching contribution of \$2,945, \$2,428 and \$2,348, respectively.

-9. PURCHASE OF ADDITIONAL OWNERSHIP INTEREST IN JOINT VENTURE
+10. PURCHASE OF ADDITIONAL OWNERSHIP INTEREST IN JOINT VENTURE

 In 2011, we formed a joint venture with Carrier, Carrier Enterprise Northeast LLC, which we refer to as Carrier Enterprise II.
-Carrier Enterprise II had sales of approximately \$545,000 in 2017 from 40 locations in the northeastern United States and 14 locations in Mexico.
 We initially owned a 60% controlling interest in Carrier Enterprise II.
-On November 29, 2016, we purchased an additional 10% ownership interest for cash consideration of \$42,909, and, on February 13, 2017, we purchased an additional 10% ownership interest for cash consideration of \$42,688, which together increased our controlling interest in Carrier Enterprise II to 80%.
+On November 29, 2016, we purchased an additional 10% ownership interest for cash consideration of \$42,688, which together increased our controlling interest in Carrier Enterprise II to 80%.

-10. INVESTMENT IN UNCONSOLIDATED ENTITY
+11. INVESTMENT IN UNCONSOLIDATED ENTITY

-On June 21, 2017, our first joint venture with Carrier, Carrier Enterprise, LLC, which we refer to as Carrier Enterprise I, acquired an approximately 35% ownership interest in Russell Sigler, Inc. ("RSI"), an HVAC distributor with annual sales of approximately \$650,000, operating from 30 locations in the Western U.S. We have an 80% controlling interest in Carrier Enterprise I, and Carrier has a 20% non-controlling interest.
-Carrier Enterprise I acquired its ownership interest in RSI for cash consideration of \$63,600, of which we contributed \$50,880 and Carrier contributed \$12,720.
-Carrier Enterprise I entered into a shareholders agreement (the "Shareholders Agreement") with RSI and its shareholders.
+On June 21, 2017, our first joint venture with Carrier, Carrier Enterprise, LLC, which we refer to as Carrier Enterprise I, acquired a 34.9% ownership interest in Russell Sigler, Inc. ("RSI"), an HVAC distributor with 2018 sales of approximately \$770,000, operating from 30 locations in the Western U.S. We have an 80% controlling interest in Carrier Enterprise I, and Carrier has a 20% non-controlling interest.
+Carrier Enterprise I acquired its ownership interest in RSI for cash consideration of \$63,600, of which we contributed \$50,880, and Carrier contributed \$12,720.
+Effective June 29, 2018, Carrier Enterprise I acquired an additional 1.4% ownership interest in RSI, which increased Carrier Enterprise I's ownership interest in RSI to 36.3% for cash consideration of \$3,760, of which we contributed \$3,008 and Carrier contributed \$752.
+Carrier Enterprise I is a party to a shareholders agreement (the "Shareholders Agreement") with RSI and its shareholders.
 Pursuant to the Shareholders Agreement, RSI's shareholders have the right to sell, and Carrier Enterprise I has the obligation to purchase, their respective shares of RSI for a purchase price determined based on either book value or a multiple of EBIT, the latter of which Carrier Enterprise I used to calculate the price paid for its investment in RSI.
 RSI's shareholders may transfer their respective shares of RSI common stock only to members of the Sigler family or to Carrier Enterprise I, and, at any time from and after the date on which Carrier Enterprise I owns 85% or more of RSI's outstanding common stock, it has the right, but not the obligation, to purchase from RSI's shareholders the remaining outstanding shares of RSI common stock.
-Additionally, Carrier Enterprise I has the right to appoint two of RSI's six board members, this investment in RSI is accounted for under the equity method.
+Additionally, Carrier Enterprise I has the right to appoint two of RSI's six board members.
+Given Carrier Enterprise I's 36.3% ownership interest in RSI and its right to appoint two out of RSI's six board members, this investment in RSI is accounted for under the equity method.